Eka, Firozabad

 Eka is a town in Jasrana Tehsil, pincode 283152 Firozabad district, Uttar Pradesh, India.

 The town was formerly part of Mainpuri district but upon establishment of the new district of Firozabad on 5 February 1989 the town was constituted under Firozabad.
 Eka is located on a link road that connects National Highway 2 NH2 from Shikohabad to National Highway 91 NH91 from Etah.
 The nearest railway station is Shikohabad (35 km) and the nearest international airport is New Delhi (approximately 280 km).
 Agra, home of the Taj Mahal, is 80 km from Eka.

+The Fort of Eka, located in the town of Eka in Firozabad district, Uttar Pradesh, is a historic monument that reflects the rich cultural heritage of the region.
+Built by Raja Kaushal Kishore Singh, a Rajput zamindar and the hereditary ruler of Eka, the fort stands as a testament to his legacy and the grandeur of Rajput architecture.
+The fort is known for its strong defensive walls, intricately designed gateways, and traditional Rajput-style architecture, showcasing a blend of strength and artistic elegance.
+Inside the fort, several antique relics, including the swords, armory, and personal belongings of Raja Kaushal Kishore Singh, are preserved, offering a glimpse into the royal past.
+The fort also features spacious courtyards, underground chambers, and ancient temples, which add to its historical significance.
+Over time, it has remained a popular destination for history enthusiasts and travelers who seek to explore the legacy of the Rajput rulers in Uttar Pradesh.